Best Practices for Curators

 Files

-• Is the data prepared approriatedly for submission?
+- Is the data prepared appropriately for submission?

 Documentation of data collection

-• Is the documentation of data collection drafted according to the suggested checklist?
+- Is the Documentation of Data Collection drafted according to Best Practices for the Documentation of Data Collection and the suggested checklist?

 Communication with community